OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 Personal framing: “She actually made this thinking of her regulars — the people who really get her.”
 “This one’s not for everyone, but I think you’d love it based on what you’ve told me before.”
 “She filmed this specifically for fans who’ve been around since the beginning.”

 Transactional framing converted at 9%.
 Personal framing converted at 24%.
-Same PPV, same price point, same creator — different framing, different conversion rate.
+Same PPV, same price point, same creator — different framing, nearly 3x the conversion rate.

-The personal framing works because it reframes the purchase from a transaction into an invitation.
-The fan isn’t buying a video, they’re being recognized as someone who deserves to see this.
+Personal framing works because it reframes the purchase from a transaction into an invitation.
+The fan is not buying a video — they are being recognized as someone who deserves to see this.
 For fans who are emotionally invested in the creator, that distinction matters more than the price.

 Training implication: Build a library of personal framing templates and rotate them through the team.
 Train chatters to connect the PPV offer to something specific about that fan — their stated preferences, their purchase history, their tenure.
 Never allow generic “new PPV available” framing from a chatter who has fan context to work with.